qiskit-community/qopt-best-practices/README.md

-This repository shows how to combine methods employed in the QAOA literature to get good results on hardware [[1]](https://arxiv.org/abs/2307.14427), such as SWAP strategies [[2]](https://arxiv.org/abs/2202.03459), SAT mapping [[3]](https://arxiv.org/abs/2212.05666), pulse-efficient transpilation and dynamical-decoupling [coming soon!].
+This repository shows how to combine methods employed in the QAOA literature to get good results on hardware [[1]](https://arxiv.org/abs/2307.14427), such as SWAP strategies [[2]](https://arxiv.org/abs/2202.03459), SAT mapping [[3]](https://arxiv.org/abs/2212.05666), pulse-efficient transpilation and dynamical-decoupling [coming soon].
 In the future, it will be expanded to include a broader range of quantum algorithms for combinatorial optimization.

 The `qopt_best_practices` directory contains a series of reference implementations for the key